The secret

 Tapestry woven by the Saint-Cyr workshop.

-With its ribbon signed by the artist, no. I/VI.
+With its ribbon signed by the artist, No. I/VI.

 1971.